C0D1UM/technical-standard/angular/directives/README.md

 ```

 ## Field Usage Format
-There are 2 formats on using directives
+There are 2 formats on using Angular directives

 1. Using with `[field]` format which will accept component variable.
 ```html
 <div [appHighlight]="myColor"> my message </div>
 ```

-Then, declare variable name in your component.
+Then, declare variable name in the component.
 ```ts
 class myComponent {
   myColor: string = "#FFA500";